blacklightpy/vaultofknowledge/🗺️ World Exploration/Food and Drinks/Coffee.md

 - Toasted White Chocolate Mocha
 - Pumpkin Spice
 - Caramel
-### Addons
+### Extra Addons
 - Hot/Cold Whipped Cream
 - Cold Foam
-- Flavour Syrup
+- Flavour Syrup (number of pumps)
+- Mocha Drizzle
+- Mocha Sauce
+- Caramel Drizzle
+- Matcha
--
+- Espresso Shot
 # Ingredients
-**Note:** What's on the market maybe pre-grounded coffee, and I found that most are not either Arabica or Robusta, but rather a mix of both.
-Starbucks does the same thing, but with better descriptions.
+**Note:** I found that most on the market are not either Arabica or Robusta, but rather a mix of both.
+Starbucks does the same thing, but with more attention and better descriptions.
 ## Coffee Beans
 - Arabica Coffee Beans (Smooth, Less Bitter)
 - Robusta Coffee Beans (Strong, Caffeine-Rich)